 What is a GUI framework?
 GUI stands for Graphical User Interface and probably the one you are looking at.
 It has turned into a recognizable piece of our software landscape, both as users and as developers.
 A GUI framework permits to make an application with an extensive variety of GUI components such as labels, textboxes and many more.
 Without a GUI framework you would need to draw these components manually and also have to handle all the user interaction situations like text and mouse input.
 Therefore, developers are using this as it does all the essential work and allows them to concentrate on building amazing applications.

-There are various elements in WPF that affects how the data or content will be presented to the viewers.
-These different elements can be thought as a “pipeline”, with the data flowing from one end and the final GUI elements coming out from other end.
+There are various elements in WPF that affect how the data or content will be presented to the viewers.
+These different elements can be thought as a “pipeline”, with the data flowing from one end and the final GUI elements coming out from other ends.

 Following are the various elements of the WPF GUI Pipeline:

 Data binding is a mechanism for auto-updating data between the business model and the user interface.
 Each time when the data of your business model changes, it undoubtedly returns the updates to the user interface and vice versa.
 The purpose of most applications is to display the data to users and reputedly give them a chance to alter that data.
 With WPF’s data binding engine, you get more components with less code, which is dependably a decent place to be.

 A value converter is a class or any object which implements the simple interface IValueConverter.
 This interface presents two methods: Convert and ConvertBack.
 Convert is used when a bound value is being passed from the source data to the target, and ConvertBack is called for the inverse operation.
 Some value converters are already included in WPF, but in most cases, you will need to write your own by executing the IValueConverter interface.

 Templates are an integral part of user interface design in WPF.
 It has the following types of templates